jayj/Cakifo/README.markdown

 * Post thumbnails
 * Colorbox - a jQuery lightbox plugin

-* Ready for translation – run the theme in any language (Danish and French are already added!)
+* Ready for translation – run the theme in any language (Danish is already added!)
 * RTL stylesheet
 * Editor stylesheet